Display shows F6; interior fan may not run, or airflow seems weak; uneven temperatures in compartments.

 Steps:

-- Listen for fan: After closing the door switch manually (with door open) and restoring power, you should hear the evaporator fan running when the compressor is on.
+- Listen for the fan: After manually closing the door switch (with the door open) and restoring power, you should hear the evaporator fan running when the compressor is on.
 No sound suggests a fan issue.

-- Voltage test (advanced): With power on and extreme caution, measure voltage at the fan connector.
-If correct voltage is present but the fan does not run, replace the fan motor.
+- Voltage test (advanced): With extreme caution and power on, measure the voltage at the fan connector.
+If the correct voltage is present but the fan does not run, replace the fan motor.

 If no voltage is present at the fan during a cooling cycle, the main control board or wiring may be faulty and should be checked by a professional.